Oscillococcinum: Origin and history

-The word Oscillococcinum was coined by the French physician Joseph Roy (1891–1978) in his 1925 book Towards Knowledge and the Cure of Cancer.
+The word Oscillococcinum was coined by Roy in his 1925 book Towards Knowledge and the Cure of Cancer.
 Roy wrote that while on military duty during the Spanish flu epidemic of 1917 he had observed an oscillating bacterium in the blood of flu victims, which he named Oscillococcus.

 Roy subsequently claimed to have observed the microbe in the blood of patients that had viral diseases like herpes, chicken pox, and shingles.
 He thought it to be the causative agent of diseases as varied as eczema, rheumatism, tuberculosis, measles, and cancer.
 Roy searched for the "bacterium" in several animals until he felt that he had found it on the liver of a Long Island duckling.
 Believing he had also detected it in the blood of cancer patients, he tried a vaccine-like therapy on them, which was unsuccessful.

 The microbe has never been independently observed by another researcher, and it remains unclear what, if anything, Roy actually saw.
 Moreover, medical science has since disproved Roy's "universal germ" theory: rheumatism, for example, is not caused by bacteria, and measles is caused by a virus far too small for Roy to have observed in his optical microscope.

 The modern preparation is created from the heart and liver of Muscovy duck (see the preparation section for the details).

 In France, the selling of all products manufactured according to the Korsakovian principle of dilution was forbidden until 1992, with the exception of Oscillo, thanks to a special measure made for it.
 As of 2000, Oscillococcinum was one of the top ten selling drugs in France, was publicised widely in the media, and was being prescribed for both flu and the common cold.
 As of 2008, sales in the United States totalled US$15 million per year; Oscillo also sells widely in Europe.

 In 2019, the McGill Office for Science and Society released a survey of 150 pharmacies in Montreal, Quebec, finding that two thirds of them carried Oscillococcinum.